CadQuery/cadquery/doc/importexport.rst

 Importing DXF
 ##############

-DXF files can be imported using the :py:meth:`importers.importDXF` method.
+DXF files can be imported using the :meth:`importers.importDXF` method.

 .. automethod::
-    cadquery.importers.importDXF
+    importers.importDXF

 Importing a DXF profile with default settings and using it within a CadQuery script is shown in the following code.